uvdesk/wordpress/readme.txt

 This will include if in case the symfony api is updated for uvdesk app so in that one should must update this plugin since we will be also updating the code and the older version will not work according to new api of symfony

 == Changelog ==

+= 2.0.0 =

+1. Admin access is been provided in the backend.
+2. Improved user interface for both admin and customer side ticket system.

 = 1.0.0 =
 Initial release